 And while I love all kinds of literature, I also consider myself to be “digitally” creative and proficient with technology.
 For example, I’m adept in Adobe Suite programs.
 I also design and develop websites as well as various iOS applications.

 I love making new friends, so if you have any questions or even just want a book suggestion, please drop me a line on my social media.
-Also, I am both fluent in both English and Chinese, so a message in either language would be great.
+Also, I am fluent in both English and Chinese, so a message in either language would be great.

 FUN FACT: I am a competitive curler and I have represented PEI at four national events!